 For business travelers it may be noted that the Airport is only a 10-minute drive from the United Nations Conference Center (UNCC-AA) located on Menelik Avenue.
 The city of Addis Ababa is the headquarter for the African Union and the base for major UN agencies, inlcuding the OAU's secretariat.

 With two long runways and an estimated 6.5 million passengers in 2012, AABIA is hub to Ethiopian Airlines operating out of Terminal 2 (serving the African continent, as well as Asia, Europe and America), and is served by some international airlines offering direct and connecting flights to all parts of the globe.

 Passengers can either electronically check-in and print their own 2D barcoded boarding passes, or use SITA Cuss kiosks for self-check-in.

-Addis Ababa Bole International Airport has a Domestic and an International Terminals:
+Addis Ababa Bole International Airport has currently a Domestic Terminal 1 (T1) and an International Terminal 2 (T2):

 The renovated and expanded Domestic Terminal 1 serves domestic & regional air traffic; it houses 14 check-in counters & 4 airline gates

 The new steel-and-glass International Terminal 2, opened in 2003, serves only international traffic, with 28 check-in counters & 7 airline gates, is one of the largest terminals on the African continent, with three levels and the height of a six-storey building - with its own parking garage, shopping complex & restaurants.